papy1974/Project-3/README.md

 # Objective and description.

-This is a charity created using React.
+This is a charity app created using React.
 The charity app allows the user to be able to buy, sell, and donate to charities.

 Here is the project link: https://aqueous-savannah-13442.herokuapp.com/